-periods what are the causes and solutions?
+Slow periods: what are the causes and solutions?

-Written by Marion Goilav Professional proofreading
+Written by Marion Goilav

-periods scanty: oligomenorrhea or hypomenorrhea?
+Light periods: oligomenorrhea or hypomenorrhea?

-• Hypomenorrhea, on the other hand, is a low blood flow over a relatively short period, but with a 'classic' cycle length.
+• Hypomenorrhea, on the other hand, is low blood flow over a relatively short period, but with a 'classic' cycle length.

-Its opposite, periods abundant, s'is called menorrhagia.
+Its opposite, heavy periods, is called menorrhagia.

-The periods not very abundant during puberty
+Light periods during puberty

 Hormonal imbalance